Allergen labelling for food manufacturers

 Cross-contamination happens when traces of allergens get into products accidently during the manufacturing, handling, transport or storage of foods.
 The risk of cross-contamination can be avoided or reduced with careful management.

-All staff involved in handling ingredients, equipment, utensils, packaging and final food products should be aware of and aim to minimise the possibilities of cross-contamination with allergens.
+All staff involved in handling ingredients, equipment, utensils, packaging and final food products should be aware of the possibilities of cross-contamination with allergens.
+They should aim to minimise the possibilities of allergen cross-contamination.

 Raw ingredients containing food allergens should be stored away from other ingredients.
 Keep them in sealed plastic bins that are clearly marked or colour-coded.